Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Introduction: opportunities for intermediate-energy proton irradiation

 \section{Introduction: opportunities for intermediate-energy proton irradiation}

 Future fusion power plants and advanced nuclear fission reactors are being pursued as clean and affordable energy sources to mitigate global climate change.
-Fully realizing the potential of these technologies will require the development and qualification of materials that satisfy demanding operational requirements while surviving in extreme environments~\cite{Chant2010,Ehrlich2000,Linsmeier2017}.
-Perhaps the most challenging aspects of materials in these systems are the exposure to large fluxes and fluences of radiation on the structural and functional materials used in the core of each plant.
+Fully realizing the potential of these technologies will require the design and qualification of materials that satisfy demanding operational requirements while surviving in extreme environments~\cite{Chant2010,Ehrlich2000,Linsmeier2017}.
+One of the most pressing challenges to these systems is the expected long term exposure of structural and functional materials to extreme radiation fluxes.
 For example, materials surrounding the core of a fusion power plant are expected to receive total neutron fluxes of $10^{14}$-$10^{15}$ cm$^{-2}$ s$^{-1}$, equivalent to up to 15 displacements/atom (DPA) per year~\cite{Gilbert2012}.
 Such high levels of neutron exposure will cause undesirable property changes such as hardening, embrittlement, and decreases in thermal conductivity~\cite{Katoh2019}.
-In both technologies, materials play a decisive role in determining the performance, maintainability, safety, and lifetime of the plants, which ultimately sets the economic viability of each technology~\cite{Maisonnier2018,Wu2016,Murty2008}.

-Understanding and mitigating radiation effects requires the irradiation of materials with neutrons or ions in dedicated experimental facilities.
-These facilities are flexible platforms for studying a wide range of radiation-induced phenomena.
-A key objective in irradiation experiments is high fidelity to the application environment to maximize the relevance of the measured material response and our ability to predict true response of nuclear materials in service.
+For the effective design of future fission and fusion power plants, the relevant radiation damage effects on materials must be understood and mitigated. ~\cite{Maisonnier2018,Wu2016,Murty2008}.